Design map-based visualizations

 7. Click Run.

-Now you will join the summary table to the result feature class so you will have a single feature class with data summarized by ZIP Code and year.
+Next, you'll join the summary table to the result feature class to have a single feature class with data summarized by ZIP Code and year.
 This will allow you to create layers to show the data for each year.

-1. In the Contents pane, right-click the HBLL_by_zip_year layer and click Attribute Table.
+1. In the Contents pane, right-click the HBLL_by_zip_year layer and choose Attribute Table.

 The table shows data from the original ZIP Code polygons and data that was added by the Summarize Within tool.
 The Count of Points field shows the total number of cases in each ZIP Code polygon.
 The JOIN ID field contains values that you can use to join the attributes from the testYear_Summary table onto this layer.
 There are 17 ZIP Code polygons in this feature class.

-2. In the Contents pane, in the Standalone Tables section, right-click the testYear_Summary table and click Open.
+2. In the Contents pane, in the Standalone Tables section, right-click the testYear_Summary table and choose Open.

 Test Year Summary table values